Overview#

 MLX C wraps and follows as closely as possible the C++ API of MLX.

-C Object#
+C Objects#

 Array#